sudo0x18/AutomationScripts/SQLInjection/README.md

 # SQLInjection Scripts

-#### Exploiting blind SQL injection by triggering conditional responses
+#### Exploiting blind SQLInjection by triggering conditional responses
-BlindSQLInjection-ConditionalResponses.py
+- BlindSQLInjection-ConditionalResponses.py

 ## Contributing 💡

-You can propose a feature request opening an issue or a pull request.

 Here is a list of AutomationScripts's contributors: